-Improvement issue Actions required update Transfer of the deteriorating patient Internal investigations have highlighted themes regarding the transfer and return of patients between inpatient services for the Trust and Acute providers such as Chesterfield Royal Hospital.
+Improvement Issue Update on Actions Required Transfer of the deteriorating patient Internal investigations have highlighted themes regarding the transfer and return of patients between inpatient services for the Trust and acute providers such as Chesterfield Royal Hospital.
 This includes handover of information, and the way patients are conveyed.
-A quality improvement project is underway between Derby Hospital and DCHFT Self-harm of patients whilst on leave from inpatient services Investigations have highlighted issues in relation to adult inpatient leave arrangements including section 17 leave arrangements.
-A further thematic review has been completed on conclusion of current inpatient suspected suicide incidents active at present.
+A printable handover document is now available in SystmOne, changes to the ward handover document has been completed.
+Self-harm of patients whilst on leave from inpatient services Investigations have highlighted issues in relation to adult inpatient leave arrangements, including section 17 leave arrangements.
+A further thematic review has been completed, on conclusion of current inpatient, suspected suicide incidents active at present.
 An action plan has been developed.
-The Patient safety Team are leading on the coordination of the review of the current processes and quality improvement actions MDT process improvements within CMHTs Investigations have highlighted themes in relation to MDT processes within CMHTs and works are currently underway to review the EPR and recording documentation and MDT process to ensure this is fit for purpose and being adhered to.
-Falls prevention Pockets of increased falls have been noted and currently there are pilots underway within Older Adult in patient service for the use of bed and chair sensors.
-A Trust Falls Group meets regularly to discuss improvements and themes Family liaison and engagement The package of support available to families involved in an internal investigation/ review has been identified as an area for improvement.
+The Patient Safety Team is leading on the coordination of the review of the current processes and quality improvement actions.
+MDT process improvements within CMHTs Falls prevention Investigations have highlighted themes in relation to MDT processes within CMHTs and works are currently underway to review the EPR and recording documentation and MDT process to ensure this is fit for purpose and being adhered to.
+Pockets of increased falls have been noted and currently there are pilots underway within Older Adult in patient service for the Family liaison and engagement use of bed and chair sensors.
+A Trust Falls Group meets regularly to discuss improvements and themes.
+The package of support available to families involved in an internal investigation/ review has been reviewed and changes made.
 This includes consistency of support, timeframes and establishing a pathway for escalation.
-Work is underway to develop an agreed package which will be offered and how this will be supported by the Trust.
-Multi-agency engagement following incidents It is known that patients are often known to multiple services both internally and externally.
-Works have been commissioned to consider agreements needed to enhance multi-agency working with partner agencies when an incident investigation has been commissioned to improve shared learning and enhance family liaison and support.
-Relapse prevention and MDT resource management within Amber Valley Adult Community Mental Health Services As a result of an internal investigation and concerns raised by staff a piece of work is being commissioned to consider themes in relation to the resource and function of the MDT process within the Amber Valley CMHT.
+Multi-agency engagement following incidents It is known that patients are often known to multiple services, both internally and externally.
+Works have been commissioned to consider agreements needed to enhance multi-agency working with partner agencies, when an incident investigation has been commissioned to improve shared learning and enhance family liaison and support.
+Relapse prevention and MDT resource management within Amber Valley Adult Community Mental Health Services As a result of an internal investigation and concerns raised by staff, a piece of work is being commissioned to consider themes in relation to the resource and function of the MDT process within the Amber Valley CMHT.
 Integrated care services Investigations have highlighted the need for improvements in the care pathway of patients open to more than one service.
-A conference will be held which will include representation from all service lines, Clinical Directors, Medical Director and Deputy Director of Nursing and Quality as well as incident investigation leads to review themes and devise a plan of action to enhance internal integrated care.
+A conference will be held, which will include representation from all service lines, Clinical Directors, the Medical Director and Deputy Director of Nursing and Quality, as well as incident investigation leads to review themes and devise a plan of action to enhance internal integrated care.
 This conference will also include external integrated care with providers such as Social Care.
-Inappropriate admission to inpatient adult ward Investigations into high profile incidents of inappropriate admissions to Adult Mental Health inpatient services brought to attention an on-going issue in this area.
+Inappropriate admission to inpatient adult ward Investigations into high profile incidents of inappropriate admissions to Adult Mental Health inpatient services, brought to attention an on-going issue in this area.
 Review of lower grade incidents and discussions with the service line have confirmed a long-standing theme in this area.
-A review of inappropriate admissions is currently underway
+A review of inappropriate admissions is currently underway.